charafmrah/flight-planning-system/README.md

 ![Flight planning system Screen Shot][product-screenshot-1]   ![Flight planning system Screen Shot][product-screenshot-2]

-The flight Planning System is an Android app that helps users find the shortest and cheapest paths in a graph.
-We naturally went with graphs to represent the different airports.
-We used a weighted & directed graph to help connect the airports while storing distance & cost on the edge which will be used by Dijkstra’s algorithm to find the shortest and cheapest path.
-To implement the graph, we used the adjacency list approach using a linked list which we built, and a HashMap from Java’s library.
-The adjacency list linked lists store the nodes, which store the edges.
-Lastly, a custom class AirportWrapper is used to encapsulate the aiports for Dijkstra’s algorithm to calculate the total distance for each aiport while traversing it.
-Dijkstra’s algorithm is used using a MinHeap from Java’s library called PriorityQueue.
+Welcome to the Flight Planning System, an Android app that helps users find the most efficient route through a network of airports.
+We used a weighted and directed graph to represent the connections between airports, with distance and cost information stored on the edges.
+To implement the graph, we employed an adjacency list approach using a custom linked list and Java's HashMap.
+The AirportWrapper class is used to encapsulate the airports for Dijkstra's algorithm, which we implemented using Java's PriorityQueue (MinHeap).
+With this app, users can easily find the shortest and cheapest path between airports.

 ## The Database ER Diagram:
 ![ER Diagram](https://user-images.githubusercontent.com/20629020/147767137-4bef7af5-e1e7-4043-8ef0-3c65b28094ac.png)